cogent3/cogent3/doc/app/app_overview/app-overview.rst

 Applying a process to multiple data records
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To apply a composed function to multiple files requires a :ref:`data store <data_stores>`.
+To apply a composed function to multiple files requires a |data_stores|.
 Using ``open_data_store()`` we identify all data files in a directory that we want to analyse, in the following case, all fasta file in the data directory. ``process`` can be then applied to all records in the data store without having to loop.

 .. jupyter-execute::